KimKaiv/starter-hugo-research-group/content/challenge/Multi-disciplinary/index.md

 date: 2022-09-24T21:00:43+01:00
 #draft: true

 summary: "Top emitters have a large influence on the annual rate of GHG emissions.
-To develop an undertanding of the anthropogenic contribution to future CO2 concentrations, there is a need for _country specialists_ in the politics, energy policies, environmental regulations, and economics of each substantial emitter."
+To develop an understanding of the anthropogenic contribution to future CO2 concentrations, there is a need for _country specialists_ in the politics, energy policies, environmental regulations, and economics of each substantial emitter."

 image: